Neurodiversity-Affirming Therapy and Coaching: A Guide to Inclusive, Strength-Based Support

 Traditional, non-affirming therapy sought to fix or cure a person or force them to conform to societal norms.

-As the understanding of neurodivergent-affirming therapy improves, more mental health professionals are embracing this approach in their practices.
+As the understanding of neurodiversity-affirming therapy improves, more mental health professionals are embracing this approach in their practices.

 Empowering Individuals: Therapists view neurodivergence as an essential part of your identity, empowering neurodivergent individuals to accept their differences and understand how their strengths enhance the world.